OneAstronomyNerd/OneAstronomyNerd/README.md

-## Hi there, I'm Yassr Hossein-zadeh
+## Hi there, This is Yassr Hossein-zadeh
 I am a physics student who likes to work between programming and physics
 - 🔥 I love everything about Math, Physics and computers!
 - 🌱 I’m currently learning :